juanga13/the_misaka_bot/README.md

     - when suscribed to an unstarted anime, send news until is airing, then notify new chapters.
 - ```/manga``` same as /anime but probably it wont have very nice apis, need to investigate that.

 ## personal notes

+### .env variables
+TOKEN: token needed to run any telegram bot lol.
+WEEBS_GROUP_ID: private id (not used currently).
+MAJOR_VERSION: differentiate major version, as its important i decided to place it here just because.

 ### install telegraf v3

 - go to https://github.com/telegraf/telegraf